The Top 8 Annual Health Checks to Consider

 distribution than traditional BMI tests.
 The scans assess your entire weight, including your skeleton, organs and muscle.
 A body composition scan focuses specifically on the distribution of fat and lean muscle throughout the body and provides and indication of health concerns related to fat location as well as areas to target for weight loss.

 But for time-poor professionals who may forgo their yearly health assessment, Epworth HealthCheck is the preventative style of health care that could save your life.
-Located amongst Melbourne’s CBD, not only does it provide patients with a comprehensive assessment of both their physical and psychological wellbeing, it also detects any potential problems or risks and refers them for appropriate treatment.
+Co-located with Epworth Richmond, not only does it provide patients with a comprehensive assessment of both their physical and psychological wellbeing, it also detects any potential problems or risks and refers them for appropriate treatment.